eshellman/2025.code4lib.org/_posts/2025-03-11-a-search-intent-detection-api-or-what-if-we-tried-to-understand-incoming-keyword-searches-instead-of-just-throwing-the-words-at-a-search-engine-and-hoping.md

 speakers:
 - jeremy-prevost
 - matt-bernhardt
-speaker-text: Jeremy Prevost, Matt Bernhardt,
+speaker-text: Jeremy Prevost, Matt Bernhardt
 title: "A search intent detection API: or, what if we tried to understand incoming keyword searches instead of just throwing the words at a search engine and hoping?"
 ---
 Have you ever wondered if there was a way to understand what type of search a user was doing?
 Have you ever considered what types of interventions might be possible if we understood a user was looking for topical information and not a specific item (or vice versa)?